JeremyProffitt/LVGL-WT32-SC01/README.md

-I have modified this demo from LVGL so it's configured properly for the WT32-SC01.
-I haven't added any additional functionality otherwise, this will run the demo on your device.
-It's a great starting position for building your own interactive device.

 # LVGL project for ESP32

 This is an ESP32 demo project showcasing LVGL v7 with support for several display controllers and touch controllers.